IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    :param t2: Second time array.
 If it is a scalar, assume regular spaced data of length
               specified by t2.
 If not given, t1 data is taken.
    :type t2: array_like or None
-   :param n: The length of the output (max time delay - 1).
+   :param n: Determines the length of the output (max time delay - 1 by default).
+             Note that 'aout' parameter takes precedence over 'n'.
    :type n: int, optional
    :param aout: If provided, this must be zero-initiated output array to which data is
                 added.
 If defeined, this takes precedence over the 'n' parameter.